Topic 1: Conversations about concepts in texts (IA1)

 The dot point's important word is relationships.
 The frame is not a linear chain (writer to text to audience) but a network.
 The writer anticipates the audience; the audience constrains the writer.
 The purpose shapes the choices; the choices reveal the purpose.
 The context limits what the writer can say; the writer makes moves to expand or work within those limits.

 A consequence for analysis.
 You do not have to start with the writer.
 You can start anywhere in the network.
-A strong IA1 paragraph might start with a single textual choice (the diction in a headline), move to the audience that diction assumes (broadsheet readers familiar with a register), then to the purpose the diction serves (persuading without seeming to argue), then to the context that makes that calibration available (a current political moment where the position is contested).
+A strong IA1 paragraph might start with a single textual choice (the diction in a headline), move to the audience that diction assumes (broadsheet readers familiar with a register), then to the purpose the diction serves (engaging the reader without seeming to argue), then to the context that makes that calibration available (a current literary moment where the representation is contested).

 Each term, what it shapes